asterite/crystal/README.markdown

 The only problem is... the native extensions don't seem to compile anymore.
 So if anyone finds a solution for this: very, very welcome! :-)

+Then you'll have three "executables":

+*   ruby lib/crystal/cli.rb => the command line interface
+*   ruby lib/crystal/interpret.rb => to interpret a given file.cr
+*   ruby lib/crystal/compile.rb => to compile a given file.cr down to machine down

 Examples
 --------